Coronado Beach, CA: Planning Your Visit

 Glorietta Bay Park

-Just across from Coronado Shores Beach, you will find Glorietta Bay Park.
+Just across from Coronado Shores Beach, you will find Glorietta Bay Park, which is adjacent to Glorietta Bay Beach.
+Glorietta Bay Beach, located on the inland side of Coronado Island, is a popular spot to relax.
+And it offers stunning views of the Coronado Bridge and the San Diego skyline.
 Besides beautiful views, this Coronado bay offers a parking lot, restrooms, seasonal lifeguards, grass, picnic tables, a bike path and watercraft rentals.

 Tidelands Park